cityofships/i-love-compute/README.md

   open, incomplete (verified).
 - ATI/AMD GPU,
   - Mesa Clover, LLVM libclc amdgcn,
-  open, incomplete, GCN1-5 (verified), RDNA (not verified).
+  open, incomplete, GCN 1.0 to 4.0 (verified), does not work with GCN 5.0 and RDNA (verified).
-    * Last known working version: Mesa 20.0.4, LLVM 9.0.1 (`20190827`, verified), LuxRender is twice faster on Clover than on Orca, PAL and ROCr.
-Upstream Clover may be usable with radeonsi as long as `-cl-fast-relaxed-math` is not enabled, see [llvm/llvm-project#54947](https://github.com/llvm/llvm-project/issues/54947), upstream clover packages may not be usable with r600, see [llvm/llvm-project#54942](https://github.com/llvm/llvm-project/issues/54942).
+    * LuxRender is twice faster on Clover than on Orca, PAL and ROCr.
   - Mesa Clover, LLVM libclc r600,
   open, incomplete, TeraScale2-3 (verified).
-    * Last known working version: Mesa 20.0.4, LLVM 9.0.1 (`20190827`, verified).
+    * Known working version: Mesa 20.0.4, LLVM 9.0.1 (`20190827`, verified), more recent build may not work with both TeraScale 2 and 3, see [llvm/llvm-project#55679](https://github.com/llvm/llvm-project/issues/55679), upstream Clover with upstream LLVM may not be usable with TeraScale 3, see [llvm/llvm-project#54942](https://github.com/llvm/llvm-project/issues/54942).
   - Mesa rusticl on radeonsi,
-  open, work-in-progress.
+  open, work-in-progress, GCN 1.0 to GCN 5.0 (verified), RDNA 1.0 to RDNA 2.0 (2.0 verified, 1.0 not verified).
   - AMDGPU-PRO Orca (legacy),
-  closed, complete, GCN1-3 (verified), probably GCN4 (not verified).
+  closed, complete, GCN 2.0 to 4.0 (verified).
+GCN 1.0 is listed but doesn't work (verified).
-    * Last working version for Orca (`2021-06-21`, discontinued?): [AMDGPU-PRO 21.20-1271047](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-21-20) (verified).
+    * Last working version for Orca for GCN 2.0 and 3.0 (`2021-06-21`, discontinued?): [AMDGPU-PRO 21.20-1271047](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-21-20) (verified).
   - AMDGPU-PRO PAL,
   closed, complete, GCN5 (verified), probably RDNA (not verified).
     * Last version for PAL (`2020-09-29`, discontinued): [AMDGPU-PRO 20.40-1147286](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-20-40) (verified), removed in favor of ROCr in Radeon Software AMDGPU-PRO without ROCr being actually an alternative.